 The area’s Jewish residents supported the idea, and some of Rouse’s associates were Jewish, which helped to sell Columbia to the Jewish population.

 In 1967, Columbia sold its first home.
 It was around this point that Howard County’s Jewish residents really came together.

 Milton Kline and his wife, Judy, were one of the original 12 families who settled in the area.
 “We did not move out here to be pioneers, it was an economic decision,” he said of why his family made the move.
 He also noted that he doesn’t consider any of the original 12 families to be community leaders — just “distinguished people” who were attracted to the area.

 Attendees were so outraged by the break from tradition that they formed two other synagogues immediately after — Temple Isaiah and Beth Shalom Congregation, which Kline helped found.
-Those who had no issues with the Electric Prunes formed the Reconstructionist Columbia Jewish Congregation.
+Those who had no issues with the Electric Prunes formed the then-unaffiliated Columbia Jewish Congregation.

 Rabbi Martin Siegel was quoted by the exhibit as saying that “All the congregations [in Howard County] were founded by the Electric Prunes.”

-The exhibit will be housed at the Oak Mills Interfaith Center until July 14, though its planners are in talks to have it displayed at the Howard County Library and the Jewish Museum of Maryland in Baltimore.
+The exhibit will be housed at the Oakland Mills Interfaith Center until July 14, though its planners are in talks to have it displayed at the Howard County Library and the Jewish Museum of Maryland in Baltimore.
 A corresponding website about Howard County’s Jewish history will be launched soon.

 “The most important thing is that we all stand on the shoulders of giants that have come before us,” said Joel Frankel, the Federation’s executive director, of the research done for the exhibit.
 “In order to move forward, we have to understand where we’ve been.”